-

 Why Viktor Orbán failed and Péter Magyar succeeded in the 2026 Hungarian election

-The 2026 Hungarian parliamentary election on April 12 marked a historic turning point.
+Last Updated on 14/04/2026 by TodayWhy Editorial The 2026 Hungarian parliamentary election on April 12 marked a historic turning point.
 After 16 years of uninterrupted rule, Prime Minister Viktor Orbán and his Fidesz–KDNP alliance suffered a crushing defeat.
-Péter Magyar’s centre-right Tisza Party secured a landslide victory with a projected supermajority of 138 seats in the 199-seat National Assembly, while Fidesz won
+Péter Magyar’s centre-right Tisza Party secured a landslide victory with a projected supermajority of 138 seats in

 -